Geophysical Fluid Dynamics Laboratory

 The Geophysical Fluid Dynamics Laboratory (GFDL) is a laboratory in the National Oceanic and Atmospheric Administration (NOAA) Office of Oceanic and Atmospheric Research (OAR).
-The current director is Dr. Venkatachalam Ramaswamy.
-It is one of seven NOAA Research Laboratories (RLs).
+The current director is Venkatachalam Ramaswamy.
+It is one of seven Research Laboratories within NOAA's OAR.

-GFDL is engaged in comprehensive long lead-time research to expand the scientific understanding of the physical processes that govern the behavior of the atmosphere and the oceans as complex fluid systems.
-These systems can then be modeled mathematically and their phenomenology can be studied by computer simulation methods.
+GFDL is engaged in comprehensive long-lead-time research to expand our scientific understanding of the physical and chemical processes that govern the behavior of the atmosphere and the oceans as complex fluid systems.
+These systems can be modeled mathematically and their phenomenology can be studied by computer simulation methods.

 GFDL's accomplishments include the development of the first climate models to study global warming, the first comprehensive ocean prediction codes, and the first dynamical models with significant skill in hurricane track and intensity predictions.
 Much current research within the laboratory is focused around the development of Earth System Models for assessment of natural and human-induced climate change.